H0pP3r145/H0pP3r145/README.md

 * 🚀 I'm currently working on My new startup (but it's a secret)
 * 🌱 I am currently learning microservices architecture
-* 👨🏻‍💻 Most of my projects are available on Github
+* 👨🏻‍💻  Most of my repositories on Github are made for kids (for the soul, I moonlight as a web development teacher✌)
 * 💬 Ask me anything tech related, I'm happy to help
 * 📝 Check out my resume
 * ✉️ You can contact me at [dmitry@h0pp3r.tech](mailto:dmitry@h0pp3r.tech)
-* 🧠  I'm learning I'm currently learning a micro service application architecture for one of my new startups (but it's a secret😉)
+* 🧠 I'm currently researching microservice application architecture for one of my new startups (but it's a secret😉)
 * ⚡ I'm working on one startup (yes, yes, there's AI there), and, just in confidence, it will turn the understanding of marketing and brand promotion upside down (only quietly😉)